your boy's been having panic attacks. can't blame him. the past few years have been brutal for the children.

 We locked gazes.
 And I could tell, by some strange whim, she wasn't convinced.

-your boy is growing up too much like his father. aren't you scared? of him? for him?
+he's growing up too much like his father. aren't you scared? of him? for him?

 She called it a game.
 The number of my confessions to hers.
 She kept them all proudly in a softly patterned book with delicate sprigs of flowers along the edge.
 I kept nothing.
 Asked for nothing.